 Many species in chemical or pharmaceutical processes are produced in particulate form.
 Rather than the behaviour of each individual particle, averaged properties of the particles are of interest in applications.
-Such averages can be described by particle size distributions (PSDs) and the behaviour of PSDs can be modelled by population balance systems.
-Population balance systems describe, for example, the nucleation, growth, aggregation, breakage and transport of particles.
-These are coupled systems consisting of, namely, the Navier-Stokes equations, equations for mass and energy balances and for the PSD.
-Whereas the flow field, concentrations of dissolved species and temperature depend on time and space, the PSD depends also on properties of the particles - the so-called internal coordinates.
-Altogether, a population balance system contains equations that are defined in domains with different dimensions.
+Such averages can be described by particle size distributions (PSD) and the behaviour of PSDs can be modelled by population balance systems.
+Population balance systems describe, e.g., the nucleation, growth, aggregation, breakage and transport of particles.
+These are coupled systems consisting of, e.g., the Navier-Stokes equations, equations for mass and energy balances, and for the PSD.
+Whereas the flow field, concentrations of dissolved species and temperature depend on time and space, the PSD depends also on properties of the particles, the so-called internal coordinates.
+Altogether, a population balance system contains equations which are defined in domains with different dimension.

-In applications, the domain for the flow field, etc., is three-dimensional and the domain for the PSD is at least four-dimensional.
+In applications, the domain for the flow field etc. is three-dimensional and the domain for the PSD at least four-dimensional.
 Of course, the accurate and efficient simulation of such population balance systems poses a great challenge.
-There are still only few approaches for the simulation of the equation for the PSD in the higher-dimensional domain [1-4].
-Currently, more widely used are several proposals for model simplification, which replace the higher-dimensional equation for the PSD by a system of equations in three dimensions.
-The most popular approaches in this direction are the quadrature method of moments [5] and the direct quadrature method of moments [6].
+There are still only few approaches for the simulation of the equation for the PSD in the higher-dimensional domain [1, 2, 3, 4].
+Currently more widely used are several proposals for model simplification, which replace the higher-dimensional equation for the PSD by a system of equations in three dimensions.
+The most popular approaches in this direction are the quadrature method of moments (QMOM) [5] and the direct quadrature method of moments (DQMOM) [6].
 These methods approximate the first moments of the PSD.
-However, the reconstruction of a PSD from a finite number of its moments is a severely ill-posed problem [7,8].
+However, the reconstruction of a PSD from a finite number of its moments is a severely ill-posed problem [7, 8].